zixinh/WCS/readme.txt

-COG260 Course Project by Zixin Huang and , instructed by Professor Yang Xu
+COG260 Course Project by Zixin Huang and Jiayang Ying, instructed by Professor Yang Xu